pdidev/pdi/pdi/docs/Using_PDI.md

-Alternatively, you can use the `include`/`target_include_directories` method, which does not require to pass an additional argument at compilation but requires to add ad option to the target `CMakeLists.txt`, which must be enabled through an option at compilation.
+Alternatively, you can use the `include`/`target_include_directories` method, which does not require to pass an additional argument at compilation but requires to add an option to the target `CMakeLists.txt`, which must be enabled through an option at compilation.

-In this case, make sure to modify your target application `CMakeLists.txt` following the file `no-pdi_exampleTargetCMakeLists_usingsubdir.txt` included in the example directory, adding the CMake option `WITHOUT_PDI`, then use the following:
+In this case, make sure to modify your target application `CMakeLists.txt` as illustrated in `example/CMakeLists.txt`, adding the CMake option `WITHOUT_PDI`, then use the following:
 ```bash
 cmake . -DWITHOUT_PDI=ON